orchardup/docker-nginx/README.md

 docker-nginx
 ============
+NGINX is a popular lightweight web application that is used for developing server-side applications.
+It is an open-source web server that is developed to run on a variety of operating systems.
+Since nginx is a popular web server for development, Docker has ensured that it has support for nginx.

 A simple Nginx image for Docker to serve static websites.
 It will serve anything in the directory `/var/www`.